 - Are there moisture problems present?
-(Rising damp, rain penetration, condensation moisture from plants, water run-off from roof, sills, or ledges?) - □ Is wood in direct contact with the ground? - □ Is there insect attack present?
-Where and probable source? - Is there fungal attack present?
+(Rising damp, rain penetration, condensation moisture from plants, water run-off from roof, sills, or ledges?) - □ Is wood in direct contact with the ground? - Is there insect attack present?
+Where and probable source? - □ Is there fungal attack present?
 Where and probable source? - Are there any other forms of biological attack?
-(Moss, birds, etc.) Where and probable source? - □ Is any wood surface damaged from UV radiation? (bleached surface, loose surface fibres) - □ Is any wood warped, cupped or twisted? - □ Is any wood split?
-Are there loose knots? - □ Are nails pulling loose or rusted? - Is there any staining of wood elements?
+(Moss, birds, etc.) Where and probable source? - □ Is any wood surface damaged from UV radiation? (bleached surface, loose surface fibres) - □ Is any wood warped, cupped or twisted? - Is any wood walped, cupped of twisted?
+Is any wood split?
+Are there loose knots? - Are nails pulling loose or rusted? - Is there any staining of wood elements?
 Source?